Satisfraction/Docker-Command-Game/README.md

 If your answer is correct, the game will move on to the next prompt.
 If your answer is incorrect, the game will ask you to try again.

+You can also use the "Get Hint" button to get a hint for the current command prompt.
+Click the "Get Hint" button and a hint will be displayed to help you find the correct command.

 The game has a timer that starts at 30 seconds.
 If you take too long to input the correct command, the game will end.